Box 26-1 Master Surgeon's Corner

 Preoperatively a colposcopic evaluation of the cervix is performed to evaluate the extent of disease.
 Biopsies from appropriate areas are sent, and if a conization is indicated, formal informed consent is obtained with emphasis on possible complications including cervical incompetence, bleeding, and infection.
 The patient is admitted to the hospital on the day of surgery.

 Optimal visualization is important in order to properly evaluate the extent of the lesion and thus minimize the need for repeat procedures.

 The size of the excision should be suffi cient to remove the entire lesion; however, it should be kept in mind that the deeper the conization, the greater is the likelihood of future cervical incompetence.

 The use of relatively large loop electrodes can lead inadvertently to removal of large amounts of the cervix.

 The procedure is performed under general or regional anesthesia.
 The patient is put in the semilithotomy position, and a bimanual examination is performed.
 The patient is then prepped and draped and the bladder emptied via a catheter.
 A speculum is inserted into the vagina for maximum visualization.
 Lugol's stain may be used to help delineate the dysplasia.
 A single-tooth tenaculum is used to grasp the anterior aspect of the cervix.
 Bleeding from the cervix can be minimized by injecting a dilute solution of vasopressin in lidocaine into the 4 quadrants of the cervical stroma.
 Figure-of-eight "stay" stitches of 1-0 delayed-absorbable suture can be placed at the 3 o'clock and 9 o'clock positions on the cervix just below the cervicovaginal junction.
-These stitches will aid in hemostasis ...
+These ...